nl-digigo/ICDD-NL/docs/validation/3_ValidationIndexFile.md

 ## Index dataset validation
-The index.rdf file lists the documents that can be found in NEN-EN-ISO 21597-1:2020 containers.
-This index.rdf must comply with the standard and consequently a list of checks can be developed.
+The Index.rdf file lists the documents that can be found in NEN-EN-ISO 21597-1:2020 containers.
+This Index.rdf must comply with the standard.
+A checklist can be developed for this compliance.

-The following list contains a set of validation checks regarding for the index.rdf file within the container.
+The following list contains a set of validation checks regarding the index.rdf file within the container.

 id   | check   |description   |
 --- | --- | ---